Written by Matthew Green

 Tip 3: Remain calm and don’t simply give in

 We all can agree that shouting, screaming and losing your cool is never productive.
-Neither will throwing your arms in the air and walking away.
+Neither is throwing your arms in the air and walking away.
 However, facial expressions such as rolling your eyes or a slow shake of your head can also produce a similar result.
-Whilst they may happen by accident these actions can have the same devastating impact and send your teenager back into their shell.
+Whilst they may happen by accident, these actions can have the same devastating impact and send your teenager back into their shell.
 Instead, breathe deeply, relax your muscles, focus your thoughts and deliver your responses in a calm way.
 This will keep the conversation going and hopefully lead to a conclusion that works for everyone.

 Tip 4: Back their decisions